-You may be tempted to sleep in on weekends and catch up on the rest you’ve missed during your busy week; you're finally getting a good night's sleep, after all.
+You may be tempted to sleep in on weekends and catch up on the rest you’ve missed during your busy week; you're finally getting a good night's sleep.
 Your bed probably feels super comfy.
 But if you stay on a sleep schedule — go to bed and wake up at the same time every day — you’ll have more restful and better quality sleep.
 You may not be able to control the exact time you go to bed every night (you have obligations and commitments, after all), but do your best to make bedtime and wakeup as consistent as possible to improve your sleep patterns.

 That way, you’ll associate it with sleeping.
 If you use your bed for other tasks such as reading or work, your body won’t recognize that bed signifies bedtime.

-Some scents, such as lavender, are associated with better sleep quality.
+Some scents, such as lavender, are associated with better sleep quality and a good night's rest.
 Lavender can help you relax and induce feelings of calmness.
 While it’s not going to make you fall asleep instantly, it could get you in the right state of mind, so your body is ready to wind down.

 Your body temperature regulates circadian rhythm and drops when it’s time for you to go to sleep.
 When you step out of the tub, you’ll experience a rapid drop in temperature that alerts your body that it’s time for falling asleep.
 A shower may help, too.
 Just make sure to finish up at least one and a half hours before you go to bed; that’s around when your body temperature begins to drop in anticipation for sleeping.
 Making it part of your bedtime routine will also help signal to your brain that it's time to rest.